teleported/teleported.github.io_archive/teleported/content/posts/15-the-amazing-clr.md

 +++
 date        = "2017-11-12T23:27:27-04:00"
-title       = "The Cycling Learning Rate technique" description = "This is a tutorial on the cycling learning rate technique" tags        = [ "deep learning", "architecture", "training"] categories  = [ "deep learning" ] slug        = "cyclic-learning-rate"
+title       = "The Cyclical Learning Rate technique" description = "This is a tutorial on the cyclical learning rate technique" tags        = [ "deep learning", "architecture", "training"] categories  = [ "deep learning" ] slug        = "cyclic-learning-rate"